qcif/local-biocollect-dev/README.md

 4. Open a command line and change directory to `biocollect-dev/local-biocollect-dev`.
 5. Start the Vagrant machine `vagrant up --provision`.
 6. SSH into the development machine using `vagrant ssh`.
-7. View the overview of the status of the virtual machine at [the local html page](http://localhost:8880)
+7. View the overview of the status of the virtual machine at [the local dev landing page](http://localhost:8880)

 The first run of the ansible provisioning might take a while as it needs to download quite a few dependencies.